flaviodsr/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 account and object servers.
 This macro expands into the swift component endpoints.
 * _NEUTRON-EXT_: configures the network group as a Neutron flat external network that will be used to provide external access to VMs (via floating IP Addresses).
-When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.l3_agent.external_network_bridge`.
+When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.l3_agent.external_network_bridge` and a `neutron_external_networks` entry is generated and added to the Neutron configuration data corresponding to this network.
 * _NEUTRON-VLAN_: configures the network group as a Neutron VLAN provider network.
-When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.vlan`.
+When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.vlan` and a VLAN `neutron_provider_networks` entry is generated and added to the Neutron configuration data corresponding to this network.
+A route is also configured between the generated Neutron VLAN provider network and the _MANAGEMENT_ network, to provide for maximum flexibility.
+The Neutron VLAN provider network generated for the first _NEUTRON-VLAN_ tagged network group in the list is also the one configured for Octavia.
 * _NEUTRON-VXLAN_: configures the network group as a Neutron VXLAN provider network.
 When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.vxlan`.
+* _DEFAULT-ROUTE_: the network group marked with this tag will have the default route configured for it.

 The following example taken from `roles/input_model_generator/vars/templates/network/standard.yml` defines the network template included by the `standard` scenario template: